wirc-sjsu/firebench/docs/workflows/sensitivity/ros_sensitivity.md

     └── wind_speed
 ```

-## Post processing and plotting (post script)
+## Post-processing and plotting (post script)

 The `post` script is designed to load the data generated by the `calc` script and plot the First and Total Order Sobol indices for each fuel class.
-This script provides an example of post processing possible and users are encouraged to explore the data produced and share different post processing and analysis scripts to the community.
+This script provides an example of post-processing, and users are encouraged to explore the data produced and share different post-processing and analysis scripts with the community.

 ### Setup

-The set up section in the python script is:
+The setup section in the Python script is:
 ```python
 #######################################################################################
 #                             SETUP SECTION